 We are very lucky to work, learn and live on a beautiful island and believe in making the most of the natural environment.
 Our learners already have many learning opportunities outside through the outdoor classroom, forest school, and poly tunnel and school garden.

-This we are aiming to extend these opportunities even further by developing our outdoor areas around seven 'Nature Design Principles' (Childhood and Nature: Design Principles for Educators: David Sobel: 2008) -
+This year our nursery is leading the challenge to extend these opportunities even further by developing our outdoor areas around seven 'Nature Design Principles' (Childhood and Nature: Design Principles for Educators: David Sobel: 2008) -